About Us

 The Lamed Vavniks* Circle includes donors of $1,000 and up:

-Anonymous (1), Rich & Chris Aptaker, Marty Aufhauser, David & Rachel Biale, Ellen Bob & David Waksberg, Stephan J. Cohen, Martin & Jill Dodd, Katherine Haynes, Fred Hertz, Rabbi Yoel Kahn & Dan Bellm, Eitan Lev Kensky, Hannah Kranzberg, Harold Lindenthal, Norman Reid, Fred Rosenbaum & Dorothy Shipps, Rabbi Judy Shanks & Dr. James Gracer, Howard Simon & Vivien Igra, Sinai Memorial Chapel’s Chevra Kadisha, Beverly Voloshin, Lisa & Howard Wenger, Peter & Deborah Wexler.
+Anonymous (1), Rich & Chris Aptaker, Marty Aufhauser, David & Rachel Biale, Ellen Bob & David Waksberg, Stephan J. Cohen, Martin & Jill Dodd, Sandy Edwards, Katherine Haynes, Fred Hertz, Rabbi Yoel Kahn & Dan Bellm, Eitan Lev Kensky, Hannah Kranzberg, Harold Lindenthal, Norman Reid, Fred Rosenbaum & Dorothy Shipps, Rabbi Judy Shanks & Dr. James Gracer, Howard Simon & Vivien Igra, Sinai Memorial Chapel's Chevra Kadisha, Beverly Voloshin, Lisa & Howard Wenger, Peter & Deborah Wexler.

 * Jewish tradition holds that in every generation there are 36 (Lamed vav in Gimatriya: Hebrew numerology) hidden righteous people who sustain the world through its trials and tribulations.